Convection: Behavior

-Warning: The values indicated for the Horizontal cylinder are wrong; see discussion.

 Natural convection from a vertical plate

 One example of natural convection is heat transfer from an isothermal vertical plate immersed in a fluid, causing the fluid to move parallel to the plate.
 This will occur in any system wherein the density of the moving fluid varies with position.
 These phenomena will only be of significance when the moving fluid is minimally affected by forced convection.

 When considering the flow of fluid is a result of heating, the following correlations can be used, assuming the fluid is an ideal diatomic, has adjacent to a vertical plate at constant temperature and the flow of the fluid is completely laminar.